notional-finance/contracts-v2/contracts/internal/liquidation/_README.md

 To be eligible for this liquidation an account may have:

-- Provided liquidity directly to a market and have a resulting net negative fCash position.
-This can occur by either borrowing against liquidity token collateral or providing liquidity while a market has high interest rates.
+- Provided liquidity directly to a market and have a net negative fCash position that outweighs the collateral value of the account's liquidity tokens.
+This can occur by either borrowing against liquidity token collateral in the local currency or by providing liquidity while a market has high interest rates.
+In each case, the account would get into a negative local available position through market moves that decrease the value of its liquidity token collateral relative to its negative fCash.
-- Holds nTokens in local currency and is a net borrower in local currency
+- Holds nTokens in local currency and is a net borrower in local currency.
-- A debt in a different currency and holds local currency liquidity tokens or nTokens.
-In this case the potential for free collateral change is quite small but still non zero.

-If interest rates continue to increase, the value of nTokens and liquidity tokens will decrease.
-Note that higher interest rates also reduce the account's collateral requirements for negative fCash so this has some countervailing effect.

 ### Withdraw Liquidity Tokens